 Compact help is an additional help system that is included when you install ArcGIS Pro.
 It contains a small number of topics, primarily related to setting up and licensing the application.
 If you open the help from the application and neither the online nor offline help system is available, the compact help system opens instead.
 The compact help system opens in a browser tab as a local file.

 You can use the Help viewer to search, bookmark, annotate, and print topics.
 You can also display and copy the URLs of web links so that the target web pages can be accessed at another time.

 Tabs organize functionality in the Help viewer.
 The Documentation tab displays the table of contents and help topics.
 Other tabs display bookmarks, notes, and search results.

 Use the buttons at the top of the viewer to move among topics, return to the home topic, or print a topic, or change the offline help system's language.

-Use the buttons at the bottom of the viewer to bookmark a topic, add a note, or display link paths.
+Use the buttons at the bottom of the viewer to bookmark a topic or add a note.

 The offline help system is typically updated at each major release of ArcGIS Pro.
 However, the system may be updated between releases.
 If this occurs, you will be prompted to install the update.

 Search for topics or for a word in a topic

 To search for help topics, type one or more keywords in the Search text box and press Enter.
 The viewer switches to the Search Results tab and displays a list of relevant topics.
 Click a search result to open the topic on the Documentation tab.